By the end of this section, you will be able to:

 Prior to 1940, the heaviest-known element was uranium, whose atomic number is 92.
 Now, many artificial elements have been synthesized and isolated, including several on such a large scale that they have had a profound effect on society.
 One of these—element 93, neptunium (Np)—was first made in 1940 by McMillan and Abelson by bombarding uranium-238 with neutrons.
 The reaction creates unstable uranium-239, with a half-life of 23.5 minutes, which then decays into neptunium-239.
 Neptunium-239 is also radioactive, with a half-life of 2.36 days, and it decays into plutonium-239.
 The nuclear reactions are:

-Plutonium is now mostly formed in nuclear reactors as a byproduct during the decay of uranium.
-Some of the neutrons that are released during U-235 decay combine with U-238 nuclei to form uranium-239; this undergoes β decay to form neptunium-239, which in turn undergoes β decay to form plutonium-239 as illustrated in the preceding three equations.
-It is possible to summarize these equations as:
+Plutonium is now mostly formed in nuclear reactors as a byproduct during the fission of U-235.
+Additional neutrons are released during this fission process (see the next section), some of which combine with U-238 nuclei to form uranium-239; this undergoes β decay to form neptunium-239, which in turn undergoes β decay to form plutonium-239 as illustrated in the preceding three equations.
+These processes are summarized in the equation:

 Heavier isotopes of plutonium—Pu-240, Pu-241, and Pu-242—are also produced when lighter plutonium nuclei capture neutrons.
 Some of this highly radioactive plutonium is used to produce military weapons, and the rest presents a serious storage problem because they have half-lives from thousands to hundreds of thousands of years.